-For similar reasons as our Consumer Services, total gross dollar volume increased 56% during the three months ended March 31, 2021, from the comparable prior year period.
-Consequently, the number of active accounts also increased by 12% as of March 31, 2021 on a year-over-year basis and purchase volume increased approximately 21%, each contributing to our revenue growth within the segment.
-These increases drove an increase in our BaaS program management service fee revenues earned from our platform partners and increases in interchange revenue and monthly maintenance fee assessments, partially offset by lower Simply Paid disbursement revenues due to the effects of the COVID-19 pandemic on the rideshare industry.
+The increase in gross dollar volume and purchase volume drove an increase in our BaaS program management service fee revenues earned from our platform partners and increases in interchange revenue and monthly maintenance fee assessments, partially offset by lower Simply Paid disbursement revenues due to the effects of the COVID-19 pandemic on the rideshare industry.

-Despite year-over-year revenue growth, our segment profit decreased \$2.3 million, due to increased staffing of third-party call center support to meet the increased demand in our customer service center as a result of the federal relief programs.
+Despite year-over-year revenue growth for the three and six months ended June 30, 2021, our segment profit has been impacted by the increased staffing of third-party call center support to meet the increased demand in our customer service center and growth in disputed transaction losses for the same reasons discussed above.
 This segment also experienced margin compression because some of our BaaS partnerships were structured based on a flat profit and therefore, our segment profit for these arrangements has not scaled with revenue growth.
-BaaS is our newest channel of business and we remain focused on investing behind it and exploring new partnership agreements moving forward.
+BaaS is our newest channel of business and we remain focused on investing in it and exploring new partnership agreements moving forward.